By Jennifer Stuart

 Order the kids meal

-Even the standard hamburger or chicken nuggets while in a smaller size than the adult will come with applesauce, fruit and a drink.
-(Usually priced at $6.99 as opposed to the adult hamburger with fries that is $10.99 with no drink – fountain drinks are $3.29 for a small)
+Even the standard hamburger or chicken nuggets while in a smaller size than the adult will come with applesauce or yogurt, fruit or carrots and a drink.
+(Usually priced at $7.99 as opposed to the adult cheeseburger with fries that is $12.49 with no drink – fountain drinks are $3.99 for a regular)

 Share a larger portion